learn-co-curriculum/react-hooks-import-export/README.md

 export default whoseHouse
 ```

-We can then use `import` to make use of that function elsewhere. `Export default` allows us to name the exported code whatever we want when importing it.
-For example, `import nameThisAnything from './HagridsHouse.js'` will provide us with the same code as `import whoseHouse from './HagridsHouse.js'`-- this is called aliasing!
+We can then use `import` to make use of that function elsewhere. `export default` allows us to name the exported code whatever we want when importing it.
+For example, `import nameThisAnything from './HagridsHouse.js'` will provide us with the same code as `import whoseHouse from './HagridsHouse.js'`-- which is called aliasing!

 Also, take a look at the first line of code in this file: `import React from 'react'`.
 Here, we are referencing the React library's default export.
 The React library is located inside of the `node_modules` folder, a specific folder in node/react projects that holds packages of third-party code.